 The country's landscape is varied with mountainous regions, forested areas, rivers and even a small 20km stretch of coastline opening up into the Adriatic Sea.
 With so much nature, this is a great place for activities such as skiing, hiking or kayaking!
 There is also abundant wildlife such as wolves, foxes and bears which also makes for some great sustainable tourism opportunities.

-Bosnia & Herzegovina is made up of a few ethnic groups, with the majorities being Bosniaks, Serbs and Croats.
+Bosnia & Herzegovina is made up of a few ethnic groups, with the majority being Bosniaks, Serbs and Croats.
 All three share a similar heritage, descending from South Slav tribes.

 As a traveller and a foreigner, I only wish to learn and I am not here to pass judgement.
 I could not begin to imagine, let alone understand what the people of this country have been and are still going through.
 However, what I can say is this: Bosnia and Herzegovina is a very beautiful, exciting and safe (in my experience) country to visit, and I encourage every curious traveller to come here and explore.